 The Lions were quickly into the red zone on a long pass from Goff to Amon-Ra St. Brown, and the two connected again to put Detroit in a goal-to-go situation.
 The drive was then capped off by a pass from Goff to a wide open Sam LaPorta for a touchdown, and the Lions were out to a 7-0 lead with eight minutes left in the first quarter.

 The Vikings proceeded to go three-and-out on their next possession, starting with Nick Mullens getting sacked for a big loss.
 The Lions then marched down the field and scored again on a run by Jahmyr Gibbs, with a missed extra point making the score 13-0 with just over two minutes remaining in the first quarter.

 Minnesota got the ball back and it looked like they were going to go three-and-out again after a sack and an intentional grounding penalty, but Mullens found Johnny Mundt to convert a 3rd-and-30.
 Yes, third down and thirty yards to go.

 With that, the Vikings are now looking at a 3rd-and-8 from their own 48-yard line as we start the second quarter.

-We’re through the first quarter in Detroit, with the Minnesota Vikings tied with the Detroit Lions at 7-7.
-Come on in and join us for the second quarter of play, folks!
+One quarter of play in the books, and the Vikings trail the Lions by a score of 13-0.
+Come on in and join us for the second quarter of play from Ford Field!